 There are three common methods for using neem:

 - Foliar sprays

 - Neem cakes

-The most popular of these methods is the foliar spray, but it does have a major drawback on outdoor plants.
+The foliar spray is the most popular of these methods, but it has a major drawback on outdoor plants.

-Because neem oil can kill beneficial insects, including bees and ladybugs, you have to spray at dusk or dawn when these garden friends are least active.
+Because neem oil can kill beneficial insects, including bees, green lacewings, minute pirate bugs, and ladybugs, you must spray when these garden friends are least active at dusk or dawn.

-Additionally, it’s usually advised to avoid spraying blooms to reduce the risk of harming bees, and you can’t spray near beehives.
+Additionally, avoiding spraying blooms is usually advised to reduce the risk of harming natural thrips predators like bees, and you can’t spray near beehives.

 Related: Is Neem Safe For Use Around Bees?

-As a result, try to only use the foliar spray indoors when fighting thrips, allowing you to safely treat the flowers as well as the rest of the plant.
+As a result, try only to use the foliar spray indoors when fighting thrips with neem oil, allowing you to treat the flowers and the rest of the plant safely.